stack-spot/edp-deploy-orchestrator-action/README.md

 └── ... {templates-deploy}
 ```

-#### `dynamic-inputs`
+#### `DYNAMIC_INPUTS`

-When the input `dynamic-inputs` is used, the flags passes in these inputs will be added to every plugin applied as their input, and could be used by Jinja engine to modify the IaC file created
+When the input `DYNAMIC_INPUTS` is used, the flags passes in these inputs will be added to every plugin applied as their input, and could be used by Jinja engine to modify the IaC file created

 **e.g:**

-`dynamic-inputs = --app_repository="https:#github.com/stack-spot/edp-deploy-orchestrator-action"`
+`DYNAMIC_INPUTS = --app_repository="https:#github.com/stack-spot/edp-deploy-orchestrator-action"`

 _main.tf_
 ```jinja